osalvador/tapiGen2/README.md

 ## What's New in tapiGen2

-tapiGen2 has been rewritten to complete, but based on the same philosophy as its predecessor. tapiGen2 uses the template engine [tePLSQL](https://github.com/osalvador/tePLSQL) that simplifying the creation of code and allows it to be easily customizable.
+tapiGen2 has been rewritten to complete, but based on the same philosophy as its predecessor. tapiGen2 uses the template engine [tePLSQL](https://github.com/osalvador/tePLSQL) that simplifies the creation of code and allows it to be easily customizable.

 It also adds new features to the generated API, and some of them are modified.
-I decided to eliminate the management of exceptions raised by Daniel McGhan because I believe that exception handling is very personal and depends on the architecture chosen for each project
+I decided to eliminate the management of exceptions raised by Daniel McGhan, because I believe that exception handling is very personal and depends on the architecture chosen for each project

 Also it includes:

-  - The restriction that the primary key was a single column is deleted.
-Now the primary key can be 0 to N columns. if the table has no primary key, parameter `unique_key` must be not null.
+  - Single column primary key restriction has been deleted.
+Now the primary key can contain from 0 to N columns.
+If the table has no primary key, parameter `unique_key` must be not null.
-  - The `tt` PIPELINED function is added, which returns an array of records and standardizes access to the table using the API without losing the power to make queries directly.
+  - The `tt` PIPELINED function has been implemented.
+This, returns an array of records and standardizes access to the tables, without losing the ability to make queries directly.
-  - DML operations through the rowid are added, which facilitates their use to API clients. `upd_rowid`, `web_upd_rowid`, `del_rowid` and `web_del_rowid`
+  - DML operations, based on the rowid, have been created to facilitate their use by API clients. `upd_rowid`, `web_upd_rowid`, `del_rowid` and `web_del_rowid`
-  - Audit columns are received as parameter and are not mandatory.
+  - Audit columns will be injected as parameters and won't be mandatory.
-  - Resitrcción that the table has a sequence is deleted, but if there have to modify the generated code to add `nextval()`, in construction.
+  - Tables won't require a sequence restriction.
+In case that the used table has one, the code will have to be modified to add the `nextval()` statement.
+Under construction.
   - SHA1 is used instead of MD5 hash, in Oracle 12c we will use SHA256.
-  - The `put_apex_form_code` procedure is removed.
+  - The `put_apex_form_code` procedure has been removed.

 ## Getting started